SAML-Toolkits/python3-saml/README.md

 ### Dependences ###

- * python 2.7
+ * python 2.7 // python 3.3
- * [M2Crypto](https://pypi.python.org/pypi/M2Crypto)  A Python crypto and SSL toolkit (depends on openssl, swig)
- * [dm.xmlsec.binding](https://pypi.python.org/pypi/dm.xmlsec.binding)  Cython/lxml based binding for the XML security library (depends on python-dev libxml2-dev libxmlsec1-dev)
+ * [xmlsec](https://pypi.python.org/pypi/xmlsec) Python bindings for the XML Security Library.
  * [isodate](https://pypi.python.org/pypi/isodate) An ISO 8601 date/time/duration parser and formater
- * [defusedxml](https://pypi.python.org/pypi/defusedxml)  XML bomb protection for Python stdlib modules

-Review the setup.py file to know the version of the library that python-saml is using
+Review the setup.py file to know the version of the library that python3-saml is using

 ### Code ###